seuros/action_mcp/README.md

 ActionMCP includes Rails generators to help you quickly set up your MCP server components.

-You can generate the base classes for your MCP Prompt and Tool using the following command:
+First, install ActionMCP to create base classes and configuration:

 ```bash
 bin/rails action_mcp:install:migrations  # to copy the migrations
 bin/rails generate action_mcp:install
 ```

-This will create the base application classes in your app directory.
+This will create the base application classes, configuration file, and authentication gateway in your app directory.

 ### Generate a New Prompt